tyagishubham177/MyScraper/README.md

      * See a live status of purposefully the GitHub Action (is the watcher running or snoozing?).
   * View recent check runs and outcomes (including an archive of screenshots for each run).
   * Add or remove products to track, and manage recipient subscriptions without digging into code.
     * **Admin Email Blasts:** Send custom emails (HTML or plain text) to specific user groups: all users, only the admin, or non-subscribers (users with no active product subscriptions).
+All recipients are placed in BCC for privacy.
 This is useful for announcements or targeted communication.
   * Toggle the monitoring on/off (requires admin login) in case you need to pause the chaos.

 * 📝 **Detailed Logging & Artifacts:** Every run saves a screenshot of the product page (so you know what it looked like when marked in-stock or out-of-stock).
 There’s also a summary email after each run listing which notifications were sent and which were skipped (and why).
 It’s like a report card for each cycle.